 Where Phenylalanine Is Found

 As an essential amino acid, phenylalanine must come from food.
-It's present in all complete proteins:
+It is present in all complete proteins.
+Note: individuals with PKU must carefully restrict phenylalanine from all dietary sources.
+Values below are approximate per 100g: